Serie A, soccer clubs clash in Italy amid coronavirus chaos - WHIZ News

 With clusters of virus infections in the Lombardy and Veneto regions, the biggest fixture lost from the Serie A program was Juventus’ home game Sunday against Inter Milan in Turin — a match known as the Derby d’Italia, or Italy’s derby.

-That match and the other four games affected were set to be played in a stadium with no fans to comply with the ban on sporting events imposed by the government.
+That match — a potential title-decider — and the other four games affected were set to be played in a stadium with no fans to comply with the ban on sporting events imposed by the government.
 That ban is set to end in three of the six regions in which it has been imposed on Sunday at midnight, with Piedmont (which includes Turin) one of the three to have restrictions lifted.

+All five matches were rescheduled for May 13 although there are reports the league is considering playing Juventus vs. Inter on Wednesday and moving the Italian Cup semifinals, which both clubs are involved in.

 Marotta attacked the league’s decision but Dal Pino said on Sunday that Inter had refused another option offered to the clubs.